dibyendumajumdar/ravi/README.rst

 ``number[]``
   denotes an array of numbers

-Declaring the types of variables has following advantages.
+Declaring the types of ``local`` variables has following advantages.

+.. attention:: Currently function parameters cannot be decorated with types; this will be added in future.

-* Variables declared with above types are automatically initialized to 0
+* Local variables declared with above types are automatically initialized to 0
 * Arithmetic operations trigger type specific bytecodes which leads to more efficient JIT compilation
 * Specialised operators to get/set from arrays are implemented which makes array access more efficient in JIT mode as the access can be inlined
-* Values assigned to typed variables are checked statically unless the values are results from a function call in which case the there is an attempt to convert values at runtime
+* Values assigned to typed variables are checked statically unless the values are results from a function call in which case the there is an attempt to convert values at runtime (i.e. value is cast to the expected type - this can be exploited to work around the limitation that function parameter types cannot be specified)
 * The standard table operations on arrays are checked to ensure that the type is not subverted
 * Even if a typed variable is captured in a closure its type must be respected